 From Rockcliffe on the coast with its wonderful nature reserve and bird sanctuary to Peter Pan's birthplace, and the UK's first Dark Sky Park, there's definitely something for everyone to do in Dumfries and Galloway.

 Moat Brae was acknowledged by J.M.
 Barrie as the inspiration for Neverland (Peter Pan).
 He played in the ‘enchanted land’ surrounding this grand Georgian house at Moat Brae in Dumfries.
 Thanks to the Peter Pan Moat Brae Trust, the house has been saved from disrepair and in opened to the public in June 2019.
 This is now the National Centre for Children’s Literature and Storytelling which is open daily (although closed on Mondays during school term time).
 Admission fees apply.
 This 'B' listed Georgian house dating from 1823 was one of the finest of its kind in Dumfries.
 You can also visit the Neverland Discovery Garden (free of charge).
 There is a cafe and a shop.

 Galloway Forest Park has everything – there's archaeology with iron age roundhouses near to the Clatteringshaws Visitor Centre, abundant wildlife throughout the park from the seashore to mountaintop, for those who are patient, spotting red and roe deer, otters and red squirrels, nightjars and black grouse is possible (though probably not all in the same day).
 Visit the Red Deer Range (admission free, open all year) to see red deer in their natural habitat.
 Bike hire is available to explore the many miles of cycle tracks.
 Mountains, lochs and rivers are all there to be explored.
 Galloway Forest Park has 300 square miles of wonderful scenery and is known to have the darkest sky in Europe for watching the night sky.
+It was the first place in the UK to receive Dark Sky Park status and it's also in a designated UNESCO Biosphere.